cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 purposes, which is intended to be used at once without any previous configuration work.

-Therefore, the development goal of CrypTool was not to be used productively for encryption or as a Certification Authority (CA) -- despite the functions are correctly implemented in CrypTool.
+Therefore, the development goal of CrypTool 1 was not to be used productively for encryption or as a Certification Authority (CA) -- despite the functions are correctly implemented in CrypTool.

-For instance -- contrary to productive CA applications -- the CA key pair is contained directly within the software (source and binary) and it is protected with a very simple PIN for the CA-PSE (personal security environment).
+For instance -- contrary to productive CA applications -- the CA key pair is contained directly within the software (source and binary) and it is protected by will only with a very simple PIN for the CA-PSE (personal security environment).

 The root key of the CA built in CrypTool 1.4.31 has a length of 2048 bit and it is valid for 20 years (July 6th, 2006 - July 6th, 2026).